Great Synagogue of Florence

+The Great Synagogue of Florence (Tempio Maggiore Israelitico di Firenze) is an Orthodox Jewish congregation and synagogue, that is located at Via Luigi Carlo Farini 4, in Florence, in Tuscany, Italy.
+Designed in the Italian and Moorish Revival styles, the synagogue was completed in 1882.

-The Great Synagogue of Florence or Tempio Maggiore is one of the largest synagogues in South-central Europe, situated in Florence, in Italy.
-The synagogue of Florence was one of the most important synagogues built in Europe in the age of the Jewish emancipation, reached by the Jewish communities living in the Grand Duchy of Tuscany in 1848.
+The synagogue is one of the largest in south-central Europe and was one of the most important synagogues built in Europe in the age of the Jewish emancipation, reached by the Jewish communities living in the Grand Duchy of Tuscany in 1848.

+The Jewish Museum of Florence is located inside the synagogue.

-History and architecture
+History

-In 1848 in the Duchy of Tuscany, the Jewish community were given the status of free citizens.
+In 1848 in the Grand Duchy of Tuscany, the Jewish community were given the status of free citizens.
 They thought of building a new synagogue to symbolize this change.
 But only later, could they raise the funds to build such a structure.
 David Levi, a president of the Jewish community, bequeathed his estate after his death in 1870 to build a new synagogue.
 The 'Israelitic Temple' was built between 1874 and 1882.